wasinsang/yolo/README.md

 	- download code from efelectronic
 		- curl -o yolo_detect.py https://www.ejtech.io/code/yolo_detect.py (original)
 		or using yolo.detect.py from this repo
+19. Extract my_model.zip and check that my_model.pt and yolo_detect.py is in the same directory
-17. run script by using
+20. run script in conda cmd by using this command
 	- python yolo_detect.py --model my_model.pt --source use0 --resolution 1920*1080